Do you want to create a highly profitable online store that’s within budget?

 In case you’ve opted for a different hosting plan, no worries.
 You can easily install WordPress on your own from your web hosting dashboard.
 We’ll show you how to add the WooCommerce plugin later.

 With that, you now have a WordPress website.
-Now let’s take a look at how to create a stunning online store with WooCommerce.
+Now let’s take a look at how to create a successful online store with WooCommerce.

 Step 3: Configure Online Store Settings

 When you log into your website, you’ll see your WordPress dashboard (also called the wp-admin panel).
 The first thing you’ll want to do is put your site into Coming Soon mode.

 It will hide your website from the public and search engines.
 This means no one will see your store while it’s under construction.

 We recommend using a plugin called SeedProd.
 From the menu on the left, go to Plugins » Add New page.